Intermodalics/pickit-docs/docs/examples/pickit-example-case-picking-of-randomly-stacked-boxes.rst

 Preferred pick orientation
 --------------------------

-In this first step the orientation of the part is from no importance.
+In this first step the orientation of the part is not important.
 This means that the pick points can be forced to be orientated in exactly the same way.
 We do this by: